 While the drive to the Southernmost city in the United States only takes 4 hours to complete, you’d be at a total loss to miss the many stops along the way.
 Each island offers something different and sets the tone for your arrival into the fabled Key West, 90 miles north of Cuba.

 Hold on to your hat, the Florida Keys is open for business and an epic road trip awaits you.

 Don’t leave home without: Lonely Planet Miami & the Keys (Travel Guide)

 Miami to Key West Road Trip Facts

-- Recommended number of days – our road trip lasted 6 days and we structured it with 2 nights in Key Largo while heading southbound, 2 nights in Key West and 1 night in Marathon while heading northbound.
-This said, I would highly recommend that you extend your trip to a full 7-8 days giving you an extra 1-2 nights in Key West.
+- The recommended number of days – our road trip lasted 6 days and we structured it with 2 nights in Key Largo while heading southbound, 2 nights in Key West and 1 night in Marathon while heading northbound.
+This said I would highly recommend that you extend your trip to a full 7-8 days giving you an extra 1-2 nights in Key West.

 Don’t forget: Miami and the Keys: destination touring map & guide (National Geographic Destination Map).
 This will allow you to stop at all of those hidden gems along your drive.

 Unless you’ve decided to drive from your hometown, you’ll be flying into the Miami International airport and be in need of a vehicle to start your Florida Keys road trip.
 Be sure to make a rental car reservation before flying to Miami as all classes of rentals are in high demand and the chances of there being an affordable option available on arrival are slim.